 - Do you want to consolidate your real estate portfolio?
-In this instance, portfolio management, lease management, strategic space planning, scenario planning, and transaction management will play a key role in your IWMS.
+If so, portfolio management, lease management, strategic space planning, scenario planning, and transaction management will play a key role in your IWMS.

 - Do you want to add value to your core business?
 Efficient space and workplace management, room booking services, helpdesk support and self-service processes will help immediately.

 - Is business continuity and compliance a high priority?
-In this case, planned preventative maintenance, reactive maintenance, security management, compliant administration, and reporting enable achieving your goals.
+If so, planned preventative maintenance, reactive maintenance, security management, compliant administration, and reporting enable achieving your goals.

-In addition to processes and workflows, it’s important to understand the required output, reports, KPIs and management information from an IWMS and to validate these requirements carefully when selecting your solution of choice.
+In addition to processes and workflows, it is important to understand the required output, reports, KPIs and management information from an IWMS and to validate these requirements carefully when selecting your solution.

-For global organizations that operate in multiple countries or continents, the requirements for an IWMS will typically include requirements for multi language, currency, time-zone and measurements.
-To see other considerations for multinational companies, watch this video on implementing a global IWMS.
+For global organizations that operate in multiple countries or continents, the necessities from IWMS software vendors will typically include requirements for multi-language, currency, time-zone and measurements.
+To see multinational companies' considerations, watch this webinar on implementing a global IWMS.

 Just as IWMS has evolved to encompass more business processes, more companies have started shifting to standard software solutions.
-Project specific customizations and tailor-made software have shown to be expensive, time consuming, and extremely hard to maintain.
-Because business processes will change over time, most organizations choose an Integrated Workplace Management System that is able to adapt to changing needs within the standard software.
-Instead of customizing software, an IWMS should be configurable using a standard solution.
+Because business processes will change over time, most organizations choose an integrated workplace management system that is able to adapt to changing needs within the standard software.
+Customized and tailor-made software have shown to be expensive, time consuming, and extremely hard to maintain, so instead of customizing software, an IWMS should be configurable using a standard solution.
 This increases flexibility, reduces total cost of ownership (TCO), and ensures compatibility with new software versions.
-Learn more about how Planon’s software is configured with this video.

 Five measurable benefits to build your IWMS business case